 Designing for Offshore

-Offshore cruising in small boats, for pleasure, is a very recent development in maritime history, and has little precedence prior to this century.
+Offshore cruising in small boats, for pleasure, is a very recent development in maritime history, and has little precedent prior to the latter 1800s.
 This is barely long enough for purpose-specific types to evolve "naturally" in the manner of indigenous work boats.
 Therefore one must make a bit of a study of the matter before one can know what the optimum boat is to be, for one's purposes.
-If you go to three boat builders asking each for an offshore cruising boat, you may get three very different boats.
+If you go to three designers asking each for an offshore cruising boat, you may get three very different boats, depending upon their level of experience with offshore work and their personal preferences.

 We have fairly broad tastes in boats ourselves, and the reader will perceive that there is a seemingly wide range of boats in this catalog which we have called suitable for offshore sailing.
 However, we have tried to differentiate between those boats that are "suitable" for offshore and those which are "optimized" for it.
 We will attempt to explain the characteristics we are referring to in this manner, below.